American Association of Biological Anthropologists: Membership

 There are over 2,200 members of the AABA.
 There are three categories of membership: Regular, Student, and Special (persons with a professional interest in biological anthropology who do not meet the requirements of regular membership).
 Members of the AABA can attend the annual meeting at a rate determined by their membership category, receive full access to AABA publications and electronic communications, and submit nominations for elected positions.
 Regular members may vote and serve in elected positions.

-Annual Meeting
+Annual meeting

 The AABA holds an annual meeting that is attended by scientists from around the world.
-The 2019 meeting was held in Cleveland, Ohio.
+The Association's website maintains a record of past annual meetings.
+To date, the Association has held 94 Annual Meetings.
+The 95th Annual Meeting will be held in Denver, Colorado, USA, March 18-21, 2026, in the Sheraton Downtown Denver.

+The locations of past and future meetings of the Association are listed below:

 Position Statements

+The Association's full list Position Statements are posted on the Association's website.

 Statements on Race & Racism

 A 2019 statement on race and racism by the AAPA declared, in part:Race does not provide an accurate representation of human biological variation.
 It was never accurate in the past, and it remains inaccurate when referencing contemporary human populations.
 Humans are not divided biologically into distinct continental types or racial genetic clusters.
 Instead, the Western concept of race must be understood as a classification system that emerged from, and in support of, European colonialism, oppression, and discrimination.This statement further emphasized that "No group of people is, or ever has been, biologically homogeneous or 'pure.'
 Furthermore, human populations are not — and never have been — biologically discrete, truly isolated, or fixed."

 Previously, the AAPA had published an official position on biological aspects of race, based on evidence from anthropological (as well as biological, genetic, and social scientific) research in the American Journal of Physical Anthropology, vol. 101, pp 569–570, 1996.
 That statement emphasized that all humans belong to a single species and share common descent, that biological traits are influenced by both genetic and environmental factors, and genetic diversity exists within all human populations.
 This position was first drafted as a revision of the 1964 UNESCO statement on race, which itself was first created in 1950 in response to World War II and Nazism.